katikapalli/ensemble-vsa/README.md

 Arguments:

-- `--config` : Consists of the model configurations.
+- `--config` : Path to the config file.
 - `--use_proposed_dcnn` : Use Proposed model or not
 - `--num_models` : Number of models used in the ensemble.